tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/source.rst

 part of the data from MySQL server, part from PostgreSQL, part from the filesystem using xmlpipe2 wrapper.

 However, there are some restrictions on the source data.
-First, document IDs must be globally unique across all sources.
+F.html, document IDs must be globally unique across all sources.
 If that condition is not met, you might get unexpected search results.
 Second, source schemas must be the same in order to be stored within the same index.